microsoft/azure-dev-experience--azure-devbox/README.md

 The following diagram describes Remote Desktop Gateway architecture.
 Please ignore Azure Directory Service given that the proposal assumes use of AAD Join instead.
 ![AVD network and service architecture applicable to DevBox](./assets/azure-virtual-desktop-network-connections.svg)

+## Sample

+Infra folder contains Bicep based IaC definition for deploying the sample environment described in this document.
+Please make sure you insert your environment specific parameters.

 # Appendix